Independent Research Fellowships in Science at Sheffield

 We work better together

-The seven academic departments in the University of Sheffield's Faculty of Science are our powerhouse for training research scientists of the future.
+The academic departments in the University of Sheffield's Faculty of Science are our powerhouse for training research scientists of the future.
 We house key interdisciplinary institutes and centres that bring together expertise and ambition to facilitate research at all levels.
 We have world-class facilities that underpin our work.
 We are outward facing, across the University and beyond, without boundaries to ideas and interactions.

 Across Science at Sheffield, we have four strategic themes, from the fundamental to translational.
 These are drawn from our rich history of skills and experience, framed on our critical mass of excellent research that portrays our aspirations, acting collectively, to address grand challenges.